The Basement Talks: A Documentary

 Host a Screening

-Arrange a preview screening of THE ABORTION TALKS in your campus, library, faith center, or community.
+Arrange a preview screening of THE BASEMENT TALKS in your campus, library, faith center, or community.
 The documentary and supporting materials serve as a perfect springboard to have healthier, deeper, more connective conversations about abortion in your context.

-About the Abortion Talks Participants
+About the Basement Talks Participants

 Rev. Anne Fowler (top row, left) is an Episcopal priest and outspoken pro-choice advocate who served as the Rector of St. John's Church in Jamaica Plain, MA, on the board of directors for Planned Parenthood League of Massachusetts, and on the board of the Religious Coalition for Reproductive Choice.